 - Court Reinstates OSHA Vaccination Mandate for Private Employers December 19, 2021The Reinstatement Allows OSHA To Implement And Enforce Compliance With The ETS Nationwide On Friday Dec.
 17, 2021 the 6th Circuit Federal Court of Appeals reinstated the Occupational Safety and Health Administration’s (OSHA) federal emergency temporary standard (ETS) for COVID

-- IRS Announces 2020 Standard Mileage Rates December 31, 2019On Dec.
-31. 2019, the Internal Revenue Service (IRS) issued the 2020 optional standard mileage rates, which are used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+- IRS Announces 2022 Standard Mileage Rates December 17, 2021On Dec.
+17, 2021, the IRS issued the 2022 optional standard mileage rates, which are used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.

 Glandon Insurance was founded in 1991 by Mark Glandon.